Davide Scaramuzza

 After a postdoc at the GRASP Lab of the University of Pennsylvania,

-(advisers: Vijay Kumar and Kostas Daniilidis), he was appointed Assistant Professor at the University of Zurich in 2012.
+(postdoc advisors: Prof. Vijay Kumar and Prof. Kostas Daniilidis), he was appointed Assistant Professor at the Department of

-He got promoted to Tenured Associated Professor in 2017 with double affiliation with the Departments of
+In 2017, he got promoted to Tenured Associated Professor with double affiliation with the Department of Neuroinformatics,

 His research lies at the intersection of Robotics, Computer vision, and Machine Learning.
-Specifically, he investigates the use of standard cameras, neuromorphic event cameras, and inertial sensors to enable autonomous navigation
+Specifically, he investigates the use of standard cameras, event-based cameras (also known as neuromorphic cameras), and inertial sensors

 These scenarios raise fundamental research challenges, which are currently unsolved, but also touch him personally: he comes from the center of Italy, which is often affected by earthquakes (link).

-From 2009 to 2012, he led the European project sFly, which pioneered visual-inertial autonomous drone navigation
+From 2009 to 2012, he was the Scientific and Technical Coordinator of the European project sFly, which pioneered visual-inertial autonomous drone navigation

-From 2015 to 2018, he was part of one the three teams selected by DARPA for the Fast Lightweight Autonomy (FLA) Program to research autonomous, agile navigation of micro drones
+From 2015 to 2018, he was part of one of only three teams selected by DARPA for the Fast Lightweight Autonomy (FLA) Program to research autonomous, agile navigation of micro drones

-In 2022, he and his team organized the first AI vs. Human drone race, where the AI vision-based drone outflew the world's best human pilots (link).
+In 2022, he and his team organized the world's first AI vs. Human drone race, where their AI-powered, vision-based autonomous drone outperformed two world champion drone-racing pilots (link).

 Davide Scaramuzza is recognized as a world expert in autonomous, vision-based drone navigation, visual odometry, and neuromorphic event cameras.